Getting There & Around

 With up to 500,000 visitors expected over the 18-day exhibition and limited parking in Bondi, the best way to get to and from the event is by public transport.
 Buses run regularly between the city and Bondi Junction and between Bondi Junction and Bondi Beach.

-Visitors are reminded that weekends at Bondi are extremely busy during the event and buses may experience delays due to heavy traffic and large crowds.
-Avoid the largest crowds by visiting on a weekday, or alternatively consider walking from Bondi Junction down to the beach instead.
+Visitors are reminded that weekends at Bondi are extremely busy during the event and heavy traffic is expected.
+Avoid the largest crowds by visiting on a weekday instead.

 TRAVEL TIPS